Kahlan-walcott/GVSU-CIS350-lokds/docs/proposal-template.md

-Team name:
+Team name: lokds

-Lokds
 Team members:
-Olivia Foster
+Olivia Foster, Kahlan Walcott
 # Introduction

 (In 2-4 paragraphs, describe your project concept) (Also define some loosely defined features of your project using bullet points)

 # Anticipated Technologies

-The anticipated technologies needed to complete this project include: the IDE pycharm, the open-source python library pygame, and json maps.
+The anticipated technologies needed to complete this project include: the IDE Pycharm, the open-source python library pygame, and json maps.

 # Method/Approach